A Nice Prison in Togo

 And then the big sister said, “OK.
 If that will be the case, come with me.
 I will go and tell a big man.
 No?
 To go and catch Louky and take these photos from him.”

 So they went and saw one man.
 He had opened a bar there.
-I don't know what kind of man he was. [what was his cultural or national origin] They told him because he was a friend to Louky.
+I don't know what kind of man he was.** They told him because he was a friend to Louky.
 Every day Louky used to come to him to drink.
 So the big sister told this man.
 Two days: they didn't see his answer.

 So when she went and told this man, and then this man said, “No-o.
 These people are spoiling this town.
 I must go and tell this case to —” Ah!
 What did they call him?
-Chef-Cir?
-[Chef de Circonscription.
-An administrative district was called a cercle during the colonial period; after independence the term circonscription was used for some time; the recent term is prefecture.]
-I don't know whether it's French or it's Togo language.
+Chef-Cir?** I don't know whether it's French or it's Togo language.
 I don't know.
 But it something's like — ah, what do you call it?
 You know, in Ghana they have something like District Officer or Regional Commissioner.
 Mm-hmm.
 It's like Regional Commissioner, because he is controlling the whole area.
 But these people called him Chef-Cir.
 In French countries, it's something like the chief of the area — Ah!
 So: “I'm going to tell this case to Chef-Cir.”

 So El Couté went and told this Chef-Cir, for the Chef-Cir to take police and soldiers around the place, to search everywhere, the whole place together with the factory.
 I told you these Germans had made a big compound like that where they were working, you know, with a wall, and then the factory and their houses were inside.
 But first, they didn't do that kind of search.
 First, the Chef-Cir and one friend just came to Louky as if they were coming as friends to take one Coca-cola and one glass of beer.
 Before, the Chef-Cir used to come to Louky to drink.
 So the first time, they went there and talked to this man quietly, and they drank together.
 Then the Chef-Cir said, “Do you have some film in your camera?”